A Guide to the Pubs in St Andrews, Scotland

 The Rooftops

-Road Hole Bar (Old Course Hotel) – If you’re willing to walk down to the Old Course Hotel, the Road Hole Bar offers incredible views of the Old Course and beyond.
-The 17th hole is directly below you, but you can see for miles.
-It’s a higher-end bar, so don’t plan to go have rowdy post-round pints with your buddies.
+Road Hole Bar (Old Course Hotel) – If you’re willing to walk down to the Old Course Hotel, the Road Hole Bar offers incredible views of the Old Course and beyond (see below).
+The 17th hole is directly below you, and you can see for miles.
+It’s a high-end bar, so don’t plan to go have rowdy post-round pints with your buddies.

-5 Comments on “A Guide to the Pubs in St Andrews, Scotland”
+5 Comments on “A Guide to the Pubs in St Andrews, Scotland (2023 Update)”

 1. Oh dear ‘the rule is a spacious and nice pub’.
 Hmm!
 And not visiting The Central!
 And the atmosphere is excellent in the One Under? and in my opinion you will often see students in the Whey Pat.
 In fact it’s the Uni Cricket Club local.